harveyt/moysetutoring/content/post/cats.md

 time on, and I want to protest.
 She has written, “What has happened to your writing?” at the end of my work.
 After class, I get in the queue at her desk to register my dissatisfaction with her assessment.
 I point to her comment and say, “Sorry, Miss, I can’t read this.”
-She huffs and tuts, and says her writing is perfectly clear, muttering, “Anyway, what has happened to your writing?”
-I shrug, and walk back to my desk, satisfied with my small victory.
-It is around this time that we have a fire along the back fence of next door’s garden adjacent to the alley way and on the border of an old council dump.
-(I don’t think the two events are connected.)
-This provides me with another small victory as I finally have a picture pinned up on our classroom display: “There was a fire in Susan’s road”, says the neatly-written caption.
+She huffs and tuts, and says her writing is perfectly clear, and mutters, “Anyway, what has happened to your writing?”
+I shrug, and walk back to my desk, satisfied with my small win.
+It is around this time that we have a fire along the back fence of next door’s garden, adjacent to the alley way and on the border of an old council dump.
+This provides me with another small win as I finally have a picture pinned up on our classroom display: “There was a fire in Susan’s road”, says the neatly-written caption.
 I’ve attempted to portray the scene, but a fence on fire is not that dramatic, and there has been a certain amount of artistic licence.
 The huge red and orange flames are a bit of an exaggeration, and the startled looks on the faces of the firemen are probably misrepresented.

-Several girls in my class all have the same dress: gingham pattern, Peter Pan collar, full skirt, it comes in different pastel shades.
+This summer, several girls in my class all have the same dress: gingham pattern, Peter Pan collar, full skirt, it comes in different pastel shades.
 D— has yellow, L--- has green, B--- has blue, and H--- has pink.
 It can be purchased from a ladies’ magazine – “Woman”, I think.
-I want to have one of these pretty dresses, but my mother would deride such an idea if I ask her – “Why buy something when you could have something perfectly nice that is homemade?”
+I want to have one of these pretty dresses, and ask my mum: “I don’t give a tuppenny damn what the other girls in your class are wearing.
+Why buy something when you have something perfectly nice that is homemade?”
 So, I make do with my red-and-white striped shift dress with the appliquéd daisies around the hem.

 Assembly is our start to the day.
 Once we have hung our coats on our allotted pegs, we can file into the classroom for Mrs. P--- to take the register.
 We then all file out again across the playground,